Tanmay-Patel2004/RapidReach/user-manual.md

 | E1004      | File too large    | Reduce file size and try again               |
 | E1005      | Invalid format    | Ensure the file is in a supported format     |

-### Contact Support

-If you encounter issues that cannot be resolved using this manual:

-1. Navigate to "Help" in the footer menu
-2. Click "Contact Support"
-3. Fill out the support request form with:
-   - Detailed description of the issue
-   - Steps to reproduce the problem
-   - Screenshots if applicable
-4. Click "Submit" to send your request

-Support hours: Monday-Friday, 9:00 AM - 5:00 PM EST

-Emergency support: +1-800-RAPID-HELP

 ## FAQ

-**Q: How do I reset my password?**
-A: Click on "Forgot Password?" on the login screen and follow the instructions sent to your email.

 **Q: Can I change my user role?**
 A: No, user roles can only be changed by system administrators.
 Contact your administrator if you need a role change.